Best Permanent Outdoor Christmas Lights 2026

 1. Govee Permanent Outdoor Lights Pro — Best Overall / Best Smart Integration

-The 60 RGBIC nodes enable independent color control across each light point, so you can run a gradient of emerald to sapphire across your roofline or set a chasing candy-cane pattern that flows from one end to the other.
-Owners note the 75 preset scene modes cover every major holiday and many sports-team color combinations, and the Govee app carries one of the largest user-created scene libraries in the category — thousands of downloadable patterns shared by other homeowners.
+Owners note the 75 preset scenes cover every major holiday and a long list of sports-team combinations.
+The Govee app also carries one of the largest user-created scene libraries in the category — thousands of downloadable patterns shared by other homeowners.

 Pros: